Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling, Node-based - Agentic Automation Orchestration (Langflow, n8n)/n8n/Deployment Guides/Pull Heroku n8n container into localhost.md

 # 3) See the image locally
 docker images | grep <your-heroku-app-name>  # note the IMAGE ID or tag
 ```
+^ Yes pull will still work if you're not the admin role (but a collaborator role) at Heroku

 Run it locally (adjust the port/env as your app expects):